mucommander/mucommander/package/readme.txt

 - Unpacking files from 7z archive files can be slow.
 - Need to enable NTLM authentication manually in order to authenticate to Samba >= 4.5.
 This is done by adding 'ntlm auth = yes' to smb.conf.
 - Version 5.0 of RAR is not supported.
 Such archives would appear empty.
-- Issues with browsing Documents/Desktop/Downloads on macOS may be solved by resetting Security and Privacy settings.
+- macOS: issues with browsing Documents/Desktop/Downloads may be solved by resetting Security and Privacy settings.
   See https://github.com/mucommander/mucommander/wiki/Reset-Security-&-Privacy-Settings-on-macOS for more details.
-- Mac OS X: muCommander may not be able to start on version <= 10.10 (OS X Yosemite) due to incompatibility of the bundled JRE.
+- macOS: muCommander may not be able to start on version <= 10.10 (OS X Yosemite) due to incompatibility of the bundled JRE.
   This can be solved by installing Java 8 and running '/Applications/muCommander.app/Contents/replace_jre.sh'.
+- macOS: "muCommander damaged and cannot be opened" may appear after downloading muCommander from the browser.
+This can be solved by executing: xattr -d com.apple.quarantine <jar_name>.jar
+- macOS: "Do you want the application "muCommander.app" to accept incoming network connections?" dialog keeps popping up on startup even if the dialog has been previously accepted (ticket #339), when 'Bonjour' support is enabled.
+- macOS: some keyboard shortcuts may conflict with global system shortcuts.

 License
 -------